1and1/dependencytree/README.md

 ## Installation

-Get the latest release gem from https://github.com/1and1/dependencytree/releases

-Install it yourself as:
+Install it yourself as from https://rubygems.org/ by calling:

-    $ gem install dependencytree-0.1.1.gem
+    $ gem install dependencytree

 ## Usage